-STRONG PASSWORD RECOMMENDED- We highly recommend you create a strong password of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
+STRONG PASSWORD RECOMMENDED- We highly recommend you create a strong password of your own choosing (using a minimum of 8 characters, including upper case letters, lower case letters, numbers, and special characters) in order to increase the security of your product.
 And we recommend you reset your password regularly, especially in the high security system, resetting the password monthly or weekly can better protect your product.

 - 4. Confirm the password. - 5.
-Click OK to activate the positioning system and enter the live view interface.
+Click OK to activate the speed dome and enter the live view interface.

-♦ Activation via SADP Software
+Activation via SADP Software